 WASHINGTON — A new set of breathtaking photos reveals a never-before-seen deep view of the universe.

-"The Frontier Fields is combining the power of nature's telescopes — these massive clusters of galaxies — with Hubble to provide the intrinsically deepest yet view of the universe," Jennifer Lotz, a principal investigator with the Space Telescope Science Institute in Baltimore, said here today (Jan.
-7) during a press conference at the 223rd meeting of the American Astronomical Society.
+"The Frontier Fields is combining the power of nature's telescopes — these massive clusters of galaxies — with Hubble to provide the intrinsically deepest yet view of the universe," Jennifer Lotz, a principal investigator with the Space Telescope Science Institute in Baltimore, said here on Tuesday during a press conference at the 223rd meeting of the American Astronomical Society.

 Teams working with Hubble and NASA's Spitzer Space Telescope and Chandra X-Ray Observatory — collectively known as the Great Observatories — are all working to create these Frontier Fields exposures to probe more deeply into the evolution and origins of galaxies and black holes.
 The new Hubble image revealed almost 3,000 background galaxies, with hundreds of other galaxies in the foreground.

 This is a condensed version of a report from Space.com.
 Read the full story.